 These are not all the possible side effects with Rituxan.

-Rituxan is a prescription medicine used to treat adults with moderate to severe pemphigus vulgaris (PV).
+Rituxan is a prescription medicine used to treat adults with: Pemphigus Vulgaris (PV): to treat moderate to severe PV.

 It is not known if Rituxan is safe and effective in children.